Employer Sponsored Visas

 We also provide Skilled Employer Sponsored Regional (Provisional) visa (Subclass 494) service.

-Processing time: up tp 4 years
+Processing time: up 5 months

-Length of stay: 8 to 59 days
+Length of stay: 1 to 4 years

 Application preparation time: 2 months